sAurangzaib/Portfolio/README.md

  # [Ballin Nightlife](https://apps.apple.com/pk/app/ballin-nightlife/id1286870224)
 Ballin is a free Nightlife app that helps people discover Nightclubs and book tickets for the best parties in town.
 With Ballin, people who want to go clubbing can secure their reservation into a club with just a few taps.
-We started in London, have added more clubs from more cities across the UK and are now making plans to grow globally.
+We started in London, have added more clubs from more cities across the UK, and are now making plans to grow globally.

-Whether you’re looking for a table or guestlist for tonight, or you would like to see what live club events & PA’s are upcoming, or even if you want to plan a stag / hen / birthday party in a Nightclub, Ballin can be used to satisfy your clubbing requirements – download the app and find the clubbing hotspots near you.
+Whether you’re looking for a table or guestlist for tonight, or you would like to see what live club events & PA’s are upcoming, or even if you want to plan a stag/hen/birthday party in a Nightclub, Ballin can be used to satisfy your clubbing requirements – download the app and find the clubbing hotspots near you.

 ### My Role ###
 As iOS Developer worked under senior team members.